MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/using-visual-studio.md

   ![Remote connection dialog in Visual Studio](images/027-vs-machine-name.png)

-    * You can find the IP address on your HoloLens under **Settings > Network & Internet > Advanced Options**.
+    -You can find the IP address on your HoloLens under **Settings > Network & Internet > Advanced Options**.
-    * We recommend that you manually enter your IP address rather than depend on the "Auto Detected" feature.
+    -We recommend that you manually enter your IP address rather than depend on the "Auto Detected" feature.

 1. Set the **Authentication Mode** to **Universal (Unencrypted protocol)**.
 1. Build, deploy, and debug your app based on your needs: